4D printing: Thermal photo-reactive polymers

 This type of polymeric actuation can be described as photo-induced stress relaxation.

 This technology takes advantage of temperature driven polymer bending by exposing the desired bending seams to focused strips of intense light.
 These bending seams are printed in a state of stress but do not deform until exposed to light.
 The active agent that induces bending in the material is heat transmitted by intense light.
 The material itself is made of chemical photo-reactive polymers.
 These compounds use a polymer mixture combined with a photoinitiator to create an amorphous, covalent cross-linked polymer.
 This material is formed into sheets and loaded in tension perpendicular to the desired bending crease.

 The material is then exposed to a specific wavelength of light, as the photoinitiator is consumed it polymerizes the remaining mixture, inducing photo initiated stress relaxation.
 The portion of material exposed to the light can be controlled with stencils to create specific bending patterns.
 It is also possible to run multiple iterations of this process using the same material sample with different loading conditions or stencil masks for each iteration.
 The final form will depend on the order and resulting form of each iteration.

+Origin of the Actuation

+The concepts of Fibre-Dominated Actuation and Matrix-Dominated Actuation were developed to describe the mechanisms underlying motion in fibre composite material actuators.

+Fibre-Dominated Actuation refers to a mode of 4D printing actuation in which deformation primarily originates from the embedded fibres within the composite material.
+For example, composites containing discontinuous wood fibres embedded in a polymer matrix exhibit such behaviour.
+In these systems, many polymers display minimal sensitivity to changes in humidity, resulting in a relatively stable matrix.
+However, the wood fibres are highly moisture-absorbent and expand upon exposure to humidity.
+This expansion of the fibres acts as the primary trigger for the 4D-printed structure's actuation, thereby driving the overall shape transformation.

+In contrast, Matrix-Dominated Actuation occurs when the principal source of deformation arises from the matrix itself rather than the fibres.
+An example of this behaviour can be observed in composite materials consisting of short flax fibres reinforced within a hydrogel matrix.
+In such systems, the hydrogel is highly responsive to drying or hydration, leading to significant volumetric deformation.
+The short flax fibres serve mainly to constrain deformation along the printing direction, but due to their limited length and embedded configuration, their contribution to the actuation process is negligible.
+Consequently, the overall motion of the actuator is primarily governed by the matrix's response to environmental conditions.